Title 301 | Chapter 004 | Regulation 120REG

 (1)

-Individuals with the following qualifications may euthanize wildlife presented to them suspected of having a reportable disease as identified in Section 3 of this regulation.
+Individuals with the following qualifications may euthanize wildlife presented to them suspected of having a reportable disease as identified in Section 3 of this administrative regulation.

 (a)